marick/mockery_extras/how_mockery_works.md

 ## What the `mockable` macro does (part 1)

 `mockable` is a macro, which means that it rewrites code at compile time.
-For the moment, I'll pretend that *all* it does is change the name of the module it wraps.
-That is, Elixir will compile this code:
+For the moment, I'll pretend that all it does is change the name of the module it wraps.
+That is, after the macro executes, Elixir will compile this code:

 ```elixir
     Date.diff(